about

 Literature of Horror, an undergraduate course that considers the ways fear and disgust have been central to our cultural expression.
 How have these negative feelings been harnessed to imagine and control subjects of difference, to create a sense of Otherness that protects structures of power?
 How might terror undermine those very structures of power by introducing a more intimate fear of the self?
 We use these questions to frame our study of horror as a genre, its conventions, tropes, and relationship to the reader, expanding our study of cultural artifacts to include film and comics as well as traditional literary narratives.

-Other recent courses include Environmental Justice in Literature and Theory, Native American Literature, Introduction to English Studies, and From Posthumanism to the Nonhuman in Literature and Theory
+Other recent courses include Environmental Justice in Literature and Theory, Native American Literature, Introduction to English Studies, and Weird Books.

 Elements